qut-dmrc/DMRC_Academic_Twitter_Archive_Collector/README.md

 # DMRC Academic Twitter Archive Collector

-This program uses the Twarc Python library to pull tweets from Twitter's archive, via the API 2.0.
+The DMRC Academic Twitter Archive Collector uses the Twarc Python library to pull tweets from Twitter's archive, via the API 2.0.
 It then processes the resulting json files and pushes the data to a designated Google BigQuery database.
 <br>
 <br>
 <br>